 to the general assembly [congregation]

 The “general assembly” is a festive public gathering.
 The angels celebrate any person who comes to Christ.
-This was an august gathering of various entities to worship God.
+This is an august gathering of various entities to worship God.

 and church of the firstborn who are registered [enrolled] in heaven,